williamDunn/Notes/DevOps/Infrastructure as Code/README.md

 >
 >  -  You can use popular, general purpose programming languages and you can write the code however you want

->  Because of this, programmers end up writing custom code in their own different style and methods
+>  Because of this, programmers end up writing custom code in their own different style and methods, which then becomes difficult to read due to a lack of structure